Civil War Sesquicentennial Exhibit

 During the Civil War Sesquicentennial, the Brown House Museum will offer a rotating exhibit like none offered before.
 Civil War artifacts, memorabilia, personal letters written from soldiers to their loved ones and historic war papers from Washington County families will be on display.
 Uniforms, trunks, weapons and other Civil War items can be seen.

 See history unfold in the house where it is said General Sherman rested, dined with the family, napped and set up his headquarters when he came to Sandersville on the March to the Sea.
-Built in 1850, the Brown House features period furniture and prominent collections of the past and present life of Washington County.
+The lounge where he slept remains in the museum.

 Hours of Operation